UTK Environmental Health & Safety Program LS-001

 The procedures for dosimetry, training, waste management and emergencies regarding LASERs, x-rays, and radioactive materials can be obtained from the Radiation Safety web page at: http://radiationsafety.utk.edu/ or by contacting the Radiation Safety Officer through the Office of Research and Engagement.

 The door sign placarding program integrates the presence of radiation hazards into the signage placed outside each laboratory door.
-The authority for management of radiation safety in campus laboratories falls outside this policy.
+The authority for management of radiation safety in campus laboratories falls outside this document.
 Contact the Radiation Safety Department for radiation hazard guidance.

 The procedures related to issues of Biosafety can be found at: http://biosafety.utk.edu/ or by contacting the Biosafety Officer through the Office of Research and Engagement.

 The door sign placarding program integrates the presence of biological hazards into the signage placed outside each laboratory door.
-The authority for management of biological safety components in campus laboratories falls outside this policy.
+The authority for management of biological safety components in campus laboratories falls outside this document.
 Contact the Radiation Safety Department for radiation hazard guidance.

 The University of Tennessee Institute of Agriculture (UTIA)